 - Professor of Philosophy (Philosophy)

-I am Deputy Director of the COGITO Epistemology Research Centre, Director of Graduate Studies (Taught) in Philosophy and Co-Chair of the Gender and Equality Committee of the School of Humanities.
+I am Deputy Director of the COGITO Epistemology Research Centre and Lecturer in Philosophy, School of Humanities.

 I also sit on the Executive Committee of the Aristotelian Society, Management Committee of the British Society for Theory of Knowledge, the Steering Committee of the Social Epistemology Network, and on the Editorial Board of the Philosophical Quarterly.